craig-m/rpi_cluster/readme.md

 Redundancy: any 1 of the 2 nodes can fail.
 Immutable - no data to backup from these nodes.

+Scalability: load during regular operation is low.
+If load gets too high some serivces can be moved off this group.

 ### OpenWRT